Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Introduction

-\item Leveraging the theoretical results we developed, we propose \textbf{Diffusion Blend- Multi-Preference Alignment (DB-MPA)} algorithm, a novel approach that will blend the backward diffusion processes corresponding to the basis reward functions appropriately to synthesize a new backward diffusion process during inference-time that will generate images aligned with the reward $r(w)$, where $w$ is specified by the user during the inference-time.
-Using the same approach, we also propose \textbf{Diffusion Blend-KL Alignment (DB-KLA)} algorithm that will generate images aligned with a reward function $r$ and regularization weight $\alpha/\lambda$, where $\lambda$ is specified by the user during the inference time.

-\item We provide extensive experimental evaluations using the Stable Diffusion \citep{rombach2022stablediffusion} baseline model, multiple basis reward functions, regularization weights, standard prompt sets, and demonstrate that our diffusion blend algorithms outperform multiple relevant baseline algorithms, and often achieve a performance close to the empirical upper bound obtained by an individually fine-tuned model for specific $w$ and $\lambda$. \end{itemize}
+\item Leveraging the theoretical results we developed, we propose Diffusion Blend - Multi-Preference Alignment \textbf{(DB-MPA)} algorithm, a novel approach that will blend the backward diffusion processes corresponding to the basis reward functions appropriately to synthesize a new backward diffusion process during inference-time that will generate images aligned with the reward $r(w)$, where $w$ is specified by the user during the inference-time.
+Using the same approach, we also propose Diffusion Blend - KL Alignment \textbf{(DB-KLA)} algorithm that will generate images aligned with a reward function $r$ and regularization weight $\alpha/\lambda$, where $\lambda$ is specified by the user during the inference time.
+To reduce the computational overhead associated with DB-MPA, we propose Diffusion Blend - Multi-Preference Alignment- LoRA Sampling \textbf{(DB-MPA-LS)} algorithm that addresses the increased inference time issue while maintaining similar performance. \item We provide extensive experimental evaluations using the Stable Diffusion \citep{rombach2022stablediffusion} baseline model, multiple basis reward functions, regularization weights, standard prompt sets, and demonstrate that our diffusion blend algorithms outperform multiple relevant baseline algorithms, and often achieve a performance close to the empirical upper bound obtained by an individually fine-tuned model for specific $w$ and $\lambda$. \end{itemize}